 Loss aversion says that we perceive loss and gain very differently, and it can determine how a customer interacts with your loyalty program.

 Research has shown that the pain we feel when something is taken away from us is far greater than the positive emotions we feel when we gain the same thing.
-Simply put, our motivation to avoid loss is significantly stronger than our motivation to earn.
+Simply put, our motivation to avoid loss is significantly stronger than our motivation to earn, triggering FOMO (fear of missing out).

 This is well-demonstrated in a study where participants were given $50.